What is the role of the Governing Body?

 a.
 Ensuring clarity of vision, ethos and strategic direction;

-b. holding the headteacher to account for the educational performance of the school and its pupils;
+b. holding the Headteacher to account for the educational performance of the school and its pupils;

 c. overseeing the financial performance of the school and making sure its money well spent.

 It works in close and balanced partnership with the Headteacher, who is responsible for day to day management issues.
-There are 14 governors including the Head teacher, a staff governor, two parent governors, an LA governor and nine co-opted governors.
+There are up to 14 governors including the Head teacher, a staff governor, two parent governors, an LA governor and nine co-opted governors.

 Who are the School Governors?